cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/4/1/3_-_Systems.md

 --dns-name=mycomputer.example.com
 {% endhighlight %}

 This is a per-interface parameter.
-If you have multiple interfaces, it may be different for each interface, for example, assume a DMZ / dual-homed setup.
+If you have multiple interfaces, it may be different for each interface, for example, assume a DMZ/dual-homed setup.

 #### --interface-type and --interface-master
 One of the other advanced networking features supported by Cobbler is NIC bonding and bridging.
 You can use this to bond multiple physical network interfaces to one single logical interface to reduce single points of failure in your network, or to create bridged interfaces for things like tunnels and virtual machine networks.
 Supported values for the --interface-type parameter are "bond", "bond_slave", "bridge", "bridge_slave" and "bonded_bridge_slave".
 If one of the "_slave" options is specified, you also need to define the master-interface for this bond using --interface-master=INTERFACE.